Montréal - Tiohtià:ke

-He was born in Calgary Alberta in 1974.
-He attended Concordia University as a sculpture major in 2000-2001 and has lived in Montréal, maintaining a studio there, since.
+Jason Gillingham is a multi-disciplinary artist.
+Born in Calgary Alberta in 1974, he attended Concordia University as a sculpture major in 2000-2001 and has lived and maintained a studio in Montréal since.

 He showed his weavings in Rover Art's 2011 fundraiser.
-In 2012 le Château Frontenac in Quebec City hosted a group show to which he contributed a series of weavings repurposing the Château's old copper roof.
-In 2014 he exposed in group shows at both Galerie Luz and the Long Hall in Montréal and returned to show a second time in both galleries again in 2015.
-Several weavings were included in a group show in Vancouver's Ayden gallery in 2015.
-He showed a weaving in a group exhibition at the Art Lounge Montréal 2016.
+In 2012 le Château Frontenac in Quebec City hosted an 'Unis vert l'Art' group show to which he contributed a series of weavings repurposing the Château's old copper roof.
+In 2014 he exposed in group shows at both Galerie Luz and the Long Haul / Le Corrid'art in Montréal and returned to show a second time in both galleries again in 2015.
+Several weavings were included in the 'Konton' group show in Vancouver's Ayden gallery in 2015.

 Vio lence / late / 2014